-- Characters One through Three (World Manufacturer Identifier): The first character indicates in what region the dirt bike was manufactured, the second character when combined with the first character narrows the manufacturing region ever further, indicating in which country the bike was manufactured, and the third character is used to identify the vehicle type.
+- Characters 1 - 3 (World Manufacturer Identifier): The first character indicates in what region the dirt bike was manufactured, the second character when combined with the first character narrows the manufacturing region ever further, indicating in which country the bike was manufactured, and the third character is used to identify the vehicle type.

-- Characters Four through Nine (Vehicle Descriptor Section): This group of characters describes things such as model, engine size, and various style options.
+- Characters 4 - 9 (Vehicle Descriptor Section): This group of characters describes things such as model, engine size, and various style options.
 Character Nine is a check digit that's used to make sure the VIN is correct.

 - Characters 10 - 17 (Vehicle Identifier Section): These characters are referred to as the Vehicle Identifier.
 The all-important (for dirt bikes without paperwork) 10th character indicates the marketing year of the vehicle.
 The rest of the characters (11-17) denote the assembly plant, production number, and available options.

-Engine Number vs. VIN: The dirt bike engine number is an 11 digit identifier usually located on the right side of the engine case near the kickstarter.
+The dirt bike engine number is an 11 digit identifier usually located on the right side of the engine case near the kickstarter (or where the kickstarter used to be if the bike has e-start).
 The engine number contains 11 characters as opposed to the VIN's 17 characters, so when buying a used dirt bike without paperwork (never a good idea!), don't let the seller use the engine number on a Bill of Sale.
 Only the dirt bike's 17-digit VIN can be used to identify and register ownership of the dirt bike.

 - National Highway Traffic Safety Administration: The National Highway Traffic Safety Administration (NHTSA) and the Department of Transportation (DOT) VIN decoder page.